Fantastic Four (1994 TV series): The Incredible Hulk crossover

-Simon Templeman reprised his role of Doctor Doom for guest appearances in two episodes, in which Doom held Washington, D.C. captive, only to be defeated by She-Hulk, whom he later attempted to claim revenge upon.
-With his appearance on this show, it can be assumed that Doom survived the fate he met on the Fantastic Four series, if both shows are to be considered within the same continuity.
+Simon Templeman reprised his role of Doctor Doom for guest appearances in two episodes, in which Doom holds Washington, D.C. captive, only to be defeated by She-Hulk, whom he later attempts to take revenge upon.
+With his appearance on this series, it can be assumed that Doom survived the fate he met on the Fantastic Four series, if both series are to be considered within the same continuity.

 Following Doctor Doom's first appearance (he appears again in the second-season episode "Hollywood Rocks"), comes the episode "Fantastic Fortitude" featuring his nemesis, the Fantastic Four.
-The episode seems to place this show in the same continuity with the Fantastic Four cartoon of the same decade, as this episode plays off the Hulk's appearance in the other show.
-More to the point, Beau Weaver (Reed Richards/Mister Fantastic) and Chuck McCann (Ben Grimm/The Thing) reprise their roles from the Fantastic Four series.
+The episode seems to place this series in the same continuity with Fantastic Four, as this episode plays off the Hulk's appearance in the other series.
+Beau Weaver (Reed Richards/Mister Fantastic) and Chuck McCann (Ben Grimm/The Thing) reprise their roles from the Fantastic Four series.
 In the episode, Mister Fantastic and the other Fantastic Four take their vacation prior to Hulk, She-Hulk, and Thing fighting Leader's Gamma Soldiers.
 Meanwhile, She-Hulk flirts with Thing, but Ben chooses to rekindle his relationship with Alicia Masters.
-While the Yancy Street Gang never appear in the solo Fantastic Four cartoon itself, they appear in "Fantastic Fortitude", where they pull a prank on the Thing.
+While the Yancy Street Gang never appear in the Fantastic Four series itself, they appear in "Fantastic Fortitude", where they pull a prank on the Thing.
 After he is defeated by the villain Ogress, the Gang distributes leaflets marked "THING WHUPPED BY A WOMAN!", much to his chagrin.

 Proposed season 3

-According to season 2 supervising producer Tom Tataranowicz, had there had been a third season of Fantastic Four, he would have wanted to go into the whole Sue Storm pregnancy story arc.
+According to season 2 supervising producer Tom Tataranowicz, had there had been a third season of Fantastic Four, he would have wanted to go into the Sue Storm pregnancy story arc.
 In Tataranowicz's eyes, this would have given the production crew a chance to do their own take on the Sub-Mariner (who only appeared in season 1), as he played into the arc in Fantastic Four issues leading up to and around issue #100.
 Tataranowicz also wanted to bring Medusa and She-Hulk into the mix as part of the Fantastic Four.